edesdan/libgdx-playground/README.md

 # libgdx-playground
-The project is intended to be a sort of template to start a new game with libGDX.
+libgdx-playground allows you getting started with [ libGDX framework ] (https://github.com/libgdx/libgdx).
-It's also useful to all people that wants to start learning libgdx by doing some experiment.
+It can be used also as template to start developing a game.

-The project has been created using [ gdx-setup.jar UI ] (https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle).
+The base project structure has been created with [ gdx-setup.jar UI ] (https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle).

-You can download/clone the project and you are ready to import it into your IDE ([Eclipse, Intellij IDEA, NetBeans, Commandline](https://github.com/libgdx/libgdx/wiki/Setting-up-your-Development-Environment-%28Eclipse%2C-Intellij-IDEA%2C-NetBeans%29)) :
+After download/clone you can import it into your IDE ([Eclipse, Intellij IDEA, NetBeans, Commandline](https://github.com/libgdx/libgdx/wiki/Setting-up-your-Development-Environment-%28Eclipse%2C-Intellij-IDEA%2C-NetBeans%29)) :

  - To import in Eclipse: File -> Import -> Gradle -> Gradle Project
  - To import to Intellij IDEA: File -> Open -> build.gradle